confuzzledduck/folksy-shop/README.md

 Todo
 ----
 - ~~Add options pages to specify shop name, etc.~~
-- Build WordPress shortcodes or provide template tags to help with outputting items in themes?
-(Perhaps not required as items are just custom post types with some additional details.)
+- ~~Build WordPress shortcodes or provide template tags to help with outputting items in themes?~~
 - Mark items as no longer available if they do not show up in the Folksy feed.
 - ~~Download and attach images to items rather than facilitating hotlinking to Folksy's image CDN.~~
 - Check images when updating an item to add new images and remove images which have been removed from Folksy.